 Protected persons under the Convention relative to the Protection of Civilian Persons in Time of War1 are to be interned only if the security of the detaining power makes it absolutely necessary2, and internees are to retain their full civil capacity3.

 Places of internment must be put under the authority of a responsible officer4 and are not to be situated in areas which are unhealthy5 or particularly exposed to war dangers6, and are to be provided with canteens7 and infirmaries8.
 Internees are to be accommodated separately from prisoners of war and other prisoners9.
-Internees are to have at their disposal
+Internees

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.